 Students and mentors will meet for 90 minutes, weekly for seven weeks.
 Meetings will cover a variety of topics meant to introduce health careers to students, while allowing college mentors to discuss their own experiences as students working toward those careers.

 Participating high schools include:

-- Grand Rapids Public Schools: Innovation Central and Ottawa Hills
+- Grand Rapids Public Schools: Innovation Central, Ottawa Hills, Grand Rapids Prep

-- Newaygo County Public High Schools: Hisperia and White Cloud
+- Newaygo County Public High Schools: Hesperia and White Cloud

-Are you a WMU student interested in becoming a HCPP mentor?
+Are you a WMU or GVSU student interested in becoming a HCPP mentor?
 Activities in the program are meant to foster personal growth, college readiness and leadership characteristics.
-Click below to fill out the application.

 Personal Characteristic: CURIOSITY